zeek/spicy-course/src/parsing_lookahead.md

 In above debug output the entry point of the grammar is marked `(*)`.

-- parsing a unit consists of parsing the `anon` field (corresponding to the anonymous list), and `x`
+- parsing a unit consists of parsing the `anon` field (corresponding to the anonymous vector), and `x`
-- to parse the list lookahead is used.
+- to parse the vector lookahead is used.
 - lookahead inspects a `uint8` (as epsilon) or literal `b"A"`

 ## Types for lookahead